top of page

 The sternoclavicular joint is situated between the manubrium of the sternum and the first costal cartilage.

 Instabilities due to injuries and osteoarthritic changes are the most prevalent issues associated with the SC joint.
-The sternoclavicular joint is is classified as a saddle-type synovial joint.
+The sternoclavicular joint is classified as a saddle-type synovial joint.

 Scapulothoracic (Scapulocostal) Joint